Free Consultation: (312) 924-7575

 How does workers’ compensation work?

-Since its inception, workers’ compensation has allowed injured workers in Chicago and surviving family members to receive payment for their losses.
+Since its inception, workers’ compensation has benefited injured workers in Chicago and surviving family members to receive payment for their losses.
 In Illinois, it is a no-fault system.
 Workers benefit because they do not have to prove fault for their injuries.
-Employers benefit because they are protected from the possibility of a personal injury lawsuit.
+Employers benefit because they are exempt from the possibility of a personal injury lawsuit.

-A few exceptions to the rule can open the doors for additional financial recovery options.
+A few exceptions to the rule can open the doors for additional recovery efforts.

 Latent injuries